 The Just Plug system is designed for one Just Plug LED light per Light Hub port.
 We cannot guarantee the results if using it differently.

 Yes, but the sand must be completely dry.
-Any excess moisture in the sand will be absorbed by the Realistic Water and cause bubbling.
+Any excess moisture in the sand will be absorbed by the Realistic Water and cause clouding.
 Prepare water feature base according to Realistic Water instructions.
-Sprinkle on sand where desired and adhere and seal well with Scenic Cement (S191).
-Let dry completely.
+Sprinkle on sand where desired, and then adhere and seal well with Scenic Cement (S191).
+Apply two coats of Scenic Cement, letting each coat dry throughtly.
 Place a couple of fans in the room to accelerate dry time.
-When pouring Realistic Water, the Scenic Cement will cause it to frost over initially, but will clear during the curing process.
+When pouring Realistic Water, the Scenic Cement will cause it to cloud over initially, but will clear during the curing process.

 There are 6 figures in Scenic Accents O scale Road Crew (A2761).
 They range from 31mm-39mm.